Frequently Asked Questions

-At a consumer's request, a security freeze is placed on his/her
+At a consumer's request, a security freeze is placed on his

-credit file, also known as a "credit history."
-This prevents anyone
+or her credit file, also known as a "credit history."
+This prevents

-who has fraudulently obtained your personal identifying information (name
+anyone who has fraudulently obtained your personal identifying information

-in combination with Social Security number, Oregon drivers' license number
+(name in combination with Social Security number, Oregon driver license number

-or identificaton number, or financial account or credit or debit card number
+or identification number, or financial account or credit or debit card number

 along with security or access code or password that would provide access to